mrudaysharma/Salesforce-Selenium/README.md

 ## Dreamforce16Selenium specific set-up
 * Download latest chromedriver
   * https://sites.google.com/a/chromium.org/chromedriver/downloads
-  * In AccountEditTest.java, replace /location/of/chromedriver with location of chromedriver on your machine.
+  * In AccountEditTest.java, replace ${project.build}/src/test/chromedriver with location of chromedriver on your machine.
-* Input Salesforce credentials
-  * In AccountEditTest.java, replace test@df.test / password with your own username and password
-* Replace the hardcoded ID in `String accountId = "00141000003Nm5F";` with the ID from your newly created account.

 ## Run
 * Create a new run configuration of type JUnit